What does a mortgage broker actually do?

 Next steps

-If you’re ready to proceed, the broker outlines what documents you need and starts preparing the application.
-If you’re not ready yet, they’ll advise on what to do to strengthen your position.
+If you are ready to go, the broker sets out the documents you need and starts building the application.
+If the timing is not right yet, they will tell you what to work on to strengthen your position.

 What information should you bring to your first meeting?

-The more prepared you are, the more your broker can do in the first session.
+The better prepared you are, the more your broker can get done in that first session.

 Income evidence